cityofaustin/vision-zero/atd-cris-capybara/README.md

 # atd-cris-capybara

-This is a tool that automates the requests to CRIS's website.
+This is an ETL tool that automates the making of requests, downloads and processing of crash data from the C.R.I.S. website.
+It utilizes Capybara with Ruby to emulate browser behavior, Python, and Docker.
+It requires setting up environment variables on your system to run, these can be fund in the `./scripts/run.sh` file.

 ### Why using docker?